BRIEF BIOGRAPHY

 FULL BIOGRAPHY

-Bell has always been naturally gifted in art, winning 1st Place in the first art show he ever entered at the age of five.
-As an emerging artist he spent a lot of his time in and around New York City studying art with his maternal grandmother, Violet Vallery, a self-taught artist from Lyndhurst, New Jersey.
+Michael Bell's journey as an artist began at an early age when he won 1st Place in his first art show at the tender age of five.
+As an emerging artist, Bell spent a lot of his time in and around New York City, studying art with his maternal grandmother, Violet Vallery, a self-taught artist from Lyndhurst, New Jersey.
 This is where Bell began to explore life's psychological issues through his paintings.

 Michael Bell wins 1st Prize in Art Show at Age 5 Michael Bell wins Art Show in 1977 Violet Vallery surrounded by her award winning artworks in the 1970's Michael Bell marries in 1996 and receives a special wedding gift from singer Tony Bennett Michael Bell and Violet circa 2007 Michael Bell and Michael Sprouse on Coastal A&E Michael Bell presenting at NAEA National Conventions